curv3d/curv/docs/advanced/Imperative.rst

 be software engineers or expert programmers.

 There is a problem with creating a pure functional language that is targeted at novice computer programmers.
-The first programming language that you learn, before encountering Curv, will almost certainly be an imperative language like Python, Javascript or Basic.
-If so, you will be most familiar with imperative style programming, using mutable variables and assignment statements.
-But conventional pure functional languages do not have assignment statements, and this is a major source of confusion for novice programmers when they first encounter these languages.
-Standard imperative idioms do not work.
+The programming languages that they learn before encountering Curv will almost certainly be imperative languages like Python, Javascript or Basic.
+If so, they will expect to write imperative style code, using mutable variables and assignment statements.
+But conventional pure functional languages do not have assignment statements, and this is a major source of difficulty for novice programmers when they first encounter these languages.

 Curv solves this problem by providing an assignment statement, together with standard imperative control structures: compound statements, ``if``, ``for`` and ``while`` statements.
-The assignment statement is restricted to preserve the pure functional semantics of Curv, but the restrictions are subtle enough that the most common imperative idioms still work.
+The assignment statement is restricted to preserve the pure functional semantics of Curv, but the restrictions are subtle enough that basic imperative idioms still work.

 This feature also makes it easier to port imperative code to run in Curv.
 You don't need to rewrite imperative algorithms in a functional style (eg, converting while loops to tail recursion) before you can get the code running.

 Curv has list comprehensions.
-But instead of the odd syntax used by Haskell, Curv uses the same imperative control structures mentioned earlier as the syntax for list comprehensions.
+But instead of the idiosyncratic syntax used by Haskell, Curv uses the same imperative control structures mentioned earlier as the syntax for list comprehensions.
 It's another way of making the syntax more friendly to imperative programmers.